fleetdm/fleet/docs/Using Fleet/MDM-OS-updates.md

 3. For Windows, select **Windows** and set a **Deadline** and **Grace period**.

-For Apple devices (iOS 17.0+, iPadOS 17.0+, and macOS 14.0+) that use Automated Device Enrollment (ADE), the specified minimum version is enforced during ADE before device setup and enrollment can proceed (the specified deadline does not apply during ADE).

 Fleet API: API documentation is [here](https://fleetdm.com/docs/rest-api/rest-api#modify-team).

 ## End user experience